Radhikagarg20/AutoDoc-Ai/README.md

-# AutoDoc-Ai

-# 🧠 AI-Powered Text Analyzer & Chatbot
+# AI-Powered Text Analyzer & Chatbot

 An intelligent **Flask-based AI application** that allows users to **analyze text** (summarization, language detection, keyword extraction, etc.) and interact with an **AI chatbot** powered by OpenAI.

----

 ## 🌟 Features